top of page

 Can I call the judge to discuss my case or ask for a continuance?

 No. All communications with the judge take place in the courtroom in the presence of the solicitor and your attorney if you are represented.
-You may only request a continuance of your hearing date by completing the Request for Continuance form found HERE.
-Requests for Continuance must be made at least 72 hours prior to the hearing date.

 Can I ask for a reduction on my speeding citation?

 Only the solicitor can make speed reductions with the approval of the court.
 Decisions are based on the defendant’s driving record and the circumstances of the case.
 You may be eligible to participate in the Pretrial Diversion Program.
+[Solicitor Spencer Tyson Information]

 What is the Pretrial Diversion Program and am I eligible to participate?

 The Pretrial Diversion Program (PTD) was created pursuant to O.C.G.A. § 15-18-80 with the purpose of providing alternatives to traditional prosecution with the goal of addressing the underlying causes of criminal behavior to reduce recidivism.
 PTD typically requires completing an online driving course with Creative Counseling Solutions and paying the course and supervision fee.
 The online driving course takes most individuals approximately 2-2 ½ hours to complete.
 The course and supervision fees are approximately the same amount as the fine attached to the violation.
 Once you enter the program, you will be given a new court date/status date which will allow you 90 days to complete the conditions listed above.
 After you have submitted proof of completion of your conditions and paid your fees, you will be excused from further court appearances and your ticket will be dismissed.
 A dismissal means you will not receive points on your license.
-To determine your eligibility for PTD, you may email copies of your citations to bherndon@effinghamcounty.org.

 I cannot afford an attorney, but would like to be represented.
 How can I apply for the Public Defender?